 MGI Medical is owned by Dr. Lloyd Marks and three partners who are also the principals of General Devices (GD), a leader in mobile telemedicine for 30 years.
 GD has developed the current version of the Pulse Flowmeter for MGI Medical.
 Two million dollars of personal funds have been invested to date.
 Dr. Lloyd Marks, the founder and Chief Medical Officer, is the former Chief of Pediatric Cardiology at the Children's Hospital of New Jersey, an MIT-trained electrical engineer, and an inventor with 22 medical device patents and an MBA.

 We have an excellent team with an established track record.
-Curt Bashford, the interim COO is President and CEO of GD.
+Curt Bashford, the CEO of GD.
 Gregory Lowe, MGI's Chief Technology Officer, is the Director of Engineering at GD.
 Bin Zhu, Ph.D. is our Chief of Software Development.
-We have recently added a very experienced serial entrepreneur as CEO, Dan Caligor, who will vest his ownership stake based on milestones.

 Although we have proven that the Pulse Flowmeter can detect just 10% blood volume loss in blood donors, we need to do clinical trials to determine how it will perform in an actual clinical environment, where decisions may be made based on its measurements.
 We will be testing the Pulse Flowmeter in ER’s where a reasonably high incidence of GI bleeders require intervention and on post-operative hip fracture patients who, on average, have 1 liter (2 units of blood) of occult postoperative blood loss, requiring multiple blood transfusions and/or trips back to the OR.
 Approximately 1% of the population (3 million people) undergo hip fracture surgery annually.